WindJammer6/21.-Deployed-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase-in-Vercel/README.md

     What is Long Polling?
     Long Polling is a way for an application to send real-time data to another system by maintaining a constant connection to constantly check for updates between the application and the system.
 It constantly sends HTTP requests to the system. (hence less efficient than Long Polling)

     However, for [Vercel](https://vercel.com/), it only works with applications that uses Webhooks instead of Long Polling due to its architecture its just like that).
-And unfortunately, when I first built the Telegram Bot locally on my laptop (see the first iteration in the prototype folder?), the code I used to build the Telegram Bot was using Long Polling instead, and hence caused my Telegram Bot to be unable to be deployed on [Vercel](https://vercel.com/), which the website blog by Chapi Menge did not warn very clearly and took me a great deal of time trying to debug.
+And unfortunately, when I first built the Telegram Bot locally on my laptop (see the first iteration in the prototype folder?), the code I used to build the Telegram Bot was using Long Polling instead.
+You can tell that the Telegram Bot is using Long Polling from the following code in the first iteration of the Telegram Bot:
+    ```
+    updater.start_polling()
+    updater.idle()
+    ```
+    and hence caused my Telegram Bot to be unable to be deployed on [Vercel](https://vercel.com/), which the website blog by Chapi Menge did not warn very clearly and took me a great deal of time trying to debug.
 This is when I realised I need to change the code of the Telegram Bot to use Webhooks instead!

-    (You can tell that I used Long Polling for the first telegram bot iteration from the code in the telegram bot 'start_polling()' (might have other code that points to this evidence too)

   - What is the 'index.py' file in the 'api' folder for? (that is mentioned in the website blog by Chapi Menge) It was unfortunately not mentioned very clearly in the website blog by Chapi Menge, but 'index.py' (and the name has to be 'index.py' for some reason and not anything else) basically is supposed to hold the main code of the application, and the application must include code that allows it to handle Webhooks.
 I thought it was a little weird to put the main code of the application in the 'index.py' file in the 'api' folder... but it works for some reason.